robertluttrell/PptKeywordAggregator/README.md

 # PptKeywordAggregator

 ## Overview
-PptKeywordAggregator reads keywords from the notes section of a Powerpoint file and organizes them in a new or existing Excel file.
+PptKeywordAggregator reads keywords from PowerPoint presentations and organizes them in an Excel spreadsheet.

 ## Features
 - Reads keywords from text-containing elements that start with the prefix "Keywords:" on each slide of each presentation selected